bezabu/bb-battleships/README.md

 The GAME class stores information like board size, player guesses and warship locations.

 Warship locations are stored as grid references.
-These are strings 2 characters long; the first character is an upper case letter, the second character is a number (A1, B2 etc)
+These are strings 2 characters long; the first character is an upper case letter, the second character is a number (A1, B2 etc).

 Previous guesses and warship locations are stored as lists of grid references in the GAME class.
-When validating guesses, the input is compared to these lists.
+When validating guesses, the input is compared to these lists ["A1", "B2"].

-["A1", "B2"]

 When randomly generating locations or checking if inputs are within the bounds of the game, each character is converted to an integer to compare against the grid.